 South of Maputo is the stunning upmarket WHITE PEARL RESORTS.
-This resort can be accessed from Maputo by light aircraft or by road, or it can be accessed from the Kosi Bay border by road.
-As a 4×4 is necessary the resort arranges transfers from either Maputo or the Kosi Bay border.
+This resort can be accessed from Maputo by road, or it can be accessed from the Kosi Bay border by road.
+As a 4×4 is necessary the resort arranges transfers from the Kosi Bay border.

 Situated in the Maputo Special Reserve (previously called the Maputo Elephant Reserve) is the beautiful Bush ‘n Beach hideaway; ANVIL BAY, with 10 Casinhas are nestled in the dune forest on stilted wooden decks, each with its own stretch of beachfront.

 Mozambique’s capital, Maputo is a vibrant and cosmopolitan city.
 Since the end of the civil war, roads have been resurfaced, running water and electricity have been restored, and a lot of development is taking place.
 There are several museums and other places of interest, including the well-known Mercado Municipal market, an 18th century fort, and the Roman Catholic Cathedral, which is one of Maputo’s most impressive buildings.